AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## When I called the StartInstance operation to start an instance in the No Fees for Stopped Instances \(VPC-Connected\) state, an OperationDenied.NoStock error was reported.
 Why?

 When an instance enters the No Fees for Stopped Instances \(VPC-Connected\) state, its compute resources are recycled.
-If the inventory of resources is insufficient, an OperationDenied.NoStock error is reported when you attempt to start the instance.
+If available resources are insufficient, an OperationDenied.NoStock error is reported when you attempt to start the instance.
 We recommend that you try again later.

 ## I set Stop Mode of an instance to No Charges After Instance Is Stopped.
 The instance was stopped and entered the No Fees for Stopped Instances \(VPC-Connected\) state.
 When I restarted this instance, its public IP address changed.
 How do I prevent the IP address from changing?